Canning and Preserving, Recipes

 Mango Chutney

 About a week ago, I was grocery shopping and saw a flat of mangoes for $3.
-It was too good to turn down, but then I had a flat of swiftly-ripening mangoes kicking around my kitchen.
-So I took a look online at a bunch of recipes for canning mango chutney, combined a few, modified them to suit my own tastes, and came up with a mango chutney I’m pretty happy with.
+It was too good to turn down, but then I had a flat of overripe mangoes kicking around my kitchen.
+So I looked online at a bunch of recipes for canning mango chutney, combined a few, modified them to suit my own tastes, and came up with a chutney I’m pretty happy with.

-It’s a dead-simple recipe that would be a good one for first-timers, as it’s not too fussy and doesn’t take a lot o.
+It’s a dead-simple recipe that would be a good one for first-timers, as it’s not too fussy and doesn’t take a lot of time.
 Just remember to wash everything in hot, soapy water, and let everything air-dry – that’s really the key to safe canning.

 If you don’t want to can it, this chutney will keep in the fridge for about 5 days, but the volume is such that it’s worthwhile to can it.
 Delicious on Latkes, samosas, or any fried foods!